ianbollinger/haskell-style-guide/haskell-style.md

 ### If-then-else clauses

-Generally, guards and pattern matches should be preferred over if-then-else clauses, where possible.
-Short cases should usually be put on a single line (when line length allows it).
+Guards and pattern matches should be preferred over if-then-else clauses where possible.
+Short cases should be placed on a single line when line length allows it.

-When writing non-monadic code (i.e. when not using `do`) and guards and pattern matches can't be used, you can align if-then-else clauses you like you would normal expressions:
+When writing non-monadic code (i.e., when not using `do`) and guards and pattern matches cannot be used, you can align if-then-else clauses you like you would normal expressions:

 ```haskell